eserlxl/vglog-filter/README.md

 # vglog-filter
-A tool to filter, deduplicate, and normalize Valgrind logs for easier analysis.
+A fast and flexible Valgrind log filter to simplify debugging by removing noise, deduplicating stack traces, and normalizing logs for easy inspection.